li-group/scChat/README.md

   1. Right-click on the page and select **Inspect**.
   2. Go to the **Application** tab.
   3. Under **Cookies**, remove `sessionid`.
+  4. You may have to run `python manage.py migrate` in some cases before Step 4.

   This will prevent previous chat sessions from being reprocessed.